 Our last port of call was Kalk Bay, to look at the quaint old fishing harbour.
 We bought ice-creams and ambled down the main road, packed with antique shops, art galleries and restaurants.

 Then it was back to our hotel after a long and unforgettable day that had given us a perfect picture of fairest cape that Sir Francis, my partner and I had ever seen!
-Our Cape Peninsula tour was a wonderful addition to our luxury South African safari.
+Our Cape Peninsula tour was a wonderful addition to our South African safari.